pktmasseta/peckbot/README.md

 ## HOW TO DEPLOY

 Peckbot is currently hosted on heroku.
-To deploy, merge master into deploy and push.
+To deploy, push to master.

 ## Info